-The Kachemak Kelp Hub is a mission-driven, Alaskan-run initiative established to address two factors limiting the growth of seaweed mariculture in Alaska: a lack of ready and efficient processing, and limited markets.
+The Kachemak Kelp Innovation Hub is a mission-driven, Alaskan-run initiative established to address two factors limiting the growth of seaweed mariculture in Alaska: a lack of ready and efficient processing, and limited markets.

 The Hub directly supports regenerative seaweed farms in Kachemak Bay and Cook Inlet by testing new approaches to processing, seeking out new markets, and sharing results and information with others.
 Our ultimate goal is to foster the development of an Alaska industry that’s healthy for oceans, people and the planet.